Skip to main content

 Password (Element451-Provided Login)

-The Password option is the Element451-provided login method, allowing users to log in with an email address and password.
+• The Password option is the Element451-provided login method, allowing users to log in with an email address and password.
+You can learn more about adding users here.

-When this method is enabled for internal users, Multi-Factor Authentication (MFA) is required to further secure access.
+• When the Element451 password is enabled for internal users, Multi-Factor Authentication (MFA) is required.

 Single Sign-On (SSO)